nehaljwani/team.exiv2.org/book/IMaEA.md

 The program tvisitor has several file handlers such as TiffImage, JpegImage and CrwImage.
 Exiv2 has handlers for about 20 different formats.
 If you understand Tiff and Jpeg, the others are boring variations.
 The program tvisitor.cpp does not handle BigTiff, although it needs very few changes to do so.
 I invite you, the reader, to investigate and send me a patch.
 Best submission wins a free copy of this book.

 The following code is possibly the most beautiful and elegant 100 lines I have ever written.
 One day I will find the courage to make this a template to generate Tiff and BigTiff versions.
+It's probably simpler and easier to duplicate the code.
+All code such as uint16\_t tag = getShort() will be `uint32_t tag = getLong()` and so on.

+Or we could use a macro, or cut'n'paste it.

 ```cpp
 void IFD::visit(Visitor& visitor,TagDict& tagDict/*=tiffDict*/)